marcvalls-projects/VRPadelTactics/README.md

 1. Clone the repository: `git clone git@github.com:mvalls2/VRPadelTactics.git`
 2. Install the latest Unity Hub version.
 3. Install the required version of the Unity Editor, Unity will take care of any other dependency.
+4. Select the Court scene, in Assets/Scenes
-4. Run it for the first time from Unity's Editor itself to create the path database required.
+6. Run it for the first time from Unity's Editor itself to create the path database required.

 ## Dependencies